ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 # Scrum VS Kanban

-> Scrum and Kanban are both agile frameworks that are used to deliver software, or any other sort of project for that matter, in incremental and iterative way.
+> Scrum and Kanban are both agile frameworks that are used to deliver software, or any other sort of project for that matter, in an incremental and iterative way.
 Both terms have become incorrectly interchangeable.
 Although there are many similarities between the two, understanding the key differences between both Scrum and Kanban will bring clarity.